Hazedd/shapelyM/README.md

 - [ ] version 1.0.0

 ## Requirements
-New python project uses pyproject.toml to manage requerments and can be build by a newer build backend.
+pyproject.toml to manage requirements and can be build by a newer build backend.
-For now we use flit https://flit.pypa.io/en/latest/index.html.
-Flit also doesn’t help you manage dependencies: you have to add them to pyproject.toml by hand.
-Tools like Poetry and Pipenv have features which help add and update dependencies on other packages. https://python-poetry.org/

 ## Build and Test
 Install MakeFile for quality of life